Chipotle giving away free food during NBA Finals

-(WHNT) – The 2023 NBA Finals are set and Chipotle is giving away free food throughout the series.
+(WHNT) – The 2023 NBA Finals are set with the Denver Nuggets facing the Miami Heat, and Chipotle is giving away free food throughout the series.

 The popular Mexican grill announced Tuesday that every time a player makes a three-pointer in the NBA Finals they will give away 300 free entrees.